How much does a nursing home cost in Mississippi?

 Mississippi Medicaid reviews all asset transfers made within 60 months (5 years) of your application date.
 Gifts to family, property transfers below market value, or large unexplained withdrawals trigger a penalty period that delays Medicaid eligibility — during which you must private-pay.

-Mississippi's 2026 penalty divisor is approximately $210 per day.
-A $50,000 unexplained transfer would create roughly a 238-day penalty period, costing your family approximately $58,865 in private-pay costs.
+Mississippi's 2026 penalty divisor is approximately $9,430 per month (~$310 per day).
+A $50,000 transfer that violates the look-back rule would create roughly a 159-day penalty period during which Mississippi Medicaid will not cover care costs.

 This is why elder law attorneys consistently advise families to begin Medicaid planning at least 5 years before nursing home care is needed.